micro-os-plus/eclipse-demo-projects/scripts/README.md

 ## update-xpacks-repo.sh

-The xpacks are stored as separate folders in `$HOME/.xpacks`.
+The xPacks are stored as separate folders in `$HOME/.xpacks`.
 For now, the format is the original Git, but separate versions will be added as the XCDL tool will be available.

 During the first run, the `xpack` branch is cloned into the local folder.